-A walkover survey was conducted of the Project APE to document and assess present conditions.
-For recording purposes, the Project APE was divided into segments bounded by street intersections, or other logical boundary points, such as waterways (see Chapter 5 further discussion).
+A walkover survey was conducted of the Project APE to document and assess present conditions of the pipeline route and other work areas.
 Field notes and digital photographs were taken for each segment.
 Although environmental information documented on project maps during the walkover included the presence, types, and extent of fresh water; and natural features of the terrain such as hills, ridges and terraces, the current physical condition of the Project APE is largely defined by the presence of modern period alterations to the pre-1900 landscapes.